javiorfo/nvim-fuel/README.md

-# nvim-executor
+# nvim-flame
-*nvim-executor is a Neovim plugin for running a main or script in several languages.
+*nvim-flame is a Neovim plugin for running a main or script in several languages.
 This is meant to be useful for practicing and maybe teaching.*

 ## Caveats
 - To use this plugin in a particular language, **the compiler or language itself needs to be installed**.